-Before proceeding, make sure that the Zeek plugin is available:
+Before proceeding, make sure that the Zeek plugin is available.
+Since Zeek 5.0, it will show up by default:

 '''

-zeek -NN Zeek::Spicy
+zeek -N Zeek::Spicy

-Zeek::Spicy - Support for Spicy parsers (.spicy, .evt, .hlto) (built-in)
+Zeek::Spicy - Support for Spicy parsers (.hlto) (built-in)

 '''

-If it is not available follow the instructions to install the Zeek plugin.
+If you are using an older version (or your Zeek has it specifically disabled), follow the instructions to install the Zeek plugin.
 You should now be seeing output similar to this: